 Under the provisions of 44 CFR Chapter 1, Section 65.12 of the NFIP Regulations, a community may approve certain development in Zones A1-30, AE, and AH on the community’s FIRM, which increases the water surface elevation of the base flood by more than 1.00 foot, provided that the community first meets the requirements of Section 65.12 for a conditional FIRM revision through FEMA’s CLOMR process.

-HIGHER STANDARD OPTION:

-Must be selected if Best Available Data option in ARTICLE III, SECTION B.1.
-USE OF BEST AVAILABLE DATA is selected and can only be selected if the Best Available Data option is selected.

-In addition to utilizing the effective FIRMs, FIS, Flood Boundary and Floodway Map, all permit reviews will utilize Best Available Data.
-Reference ARTICLE III, SECTION B.1.
-USE OF BEST AVAILABLE DATA.

 If the project is determined or reasonably believed to cause an adverse effect on the BFE(s), boundaries of the floodplain or any insurable structures, technical justification for the proposed development shall be submitted and the community may require a CLOMR or LOMR to be submitted prior to the permit approval or as a requirement of the permit.

 SECTION C. REQUIREMENT TO SUBMIT NEW TECHNICAL DATA